WICG/digital-goods/security-privacy-self-review.md

 ## 2.5 Does this specification introduce new state for an origin that persists across browsing sessions?

-Yes, but this state cannot be created explicitly - the user has to buy something through a separate API for state to show in this API.
+Yes, but this state cannot be created directly - the user has to buy something through a separate API for state to show in this API.

 ## 2.6 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?